 - Save the settings and see if it fixed the error.

-To sum up, if you realize that your SoftEther VPN is not changing your IP address, you shouldn’t let your PC vulnerable to cyber attacks, so try fixing your issue by applying one of the solutions offered in this guide.
+To sum up, if you realize that your SoftEther VPN is not changing your IP address, you shouldn’t let your PC vulnerable to cyber attacks.